"Gratitude bestows reverence,

 So today is a wonderful day to celebrate electricity.
 By the way, it is good to remember that electricity has been around since the dawn of time, let alone the dawn of human existence.
 It was only waiting around patiently for humans to 'discover' it and make use of it.

 Consider how many ways you use electricity and how your life would change in a major way if it were missing.
-Celebrate not only the 'invention' of electricity, electric tools, motors, and appliances, but take a moment in gratitude of those who made it work for us by making it so available to all the people who invented, marketed, and distributed the many products we have all around us in our lives today.
+Celebrate not only the 'invention' of electricity, electric tools, motors, and appliances, but take a moment to be grateful for those who made it work for us by making it so available to all the people who invented, marketed, and distributed the many products we have all around us in our lives today.

 Celebrate All That We Take For Granted So That We Won't Take It For Granted Any Longer.